Coherent-All-Sky-Monitor/CAsMan/docs/index.md

 ## Getting Started

-- [Overview and Quick Start](README.md) - Start here for an introduction to CAsMan
+- [Overview and Quick Start](../README.md) - Start here for an introduction to CAsMan (see root README.md)

 - [Migration Guide](migration_guide.md) - **IMPORTANT**: Guide for upgrading from v1.x to v2.0